 Knowledge Management System Examples

-HighQ’s help center is a great example of a knowledge management system for customers.
+RMS Help Center is a great example of a knowledge management system for customers.
 It is comprehensive, well-structured, and searchable.
-There is a home page with broad categories pertaining to videos, getting started, system admin, best practices, use cases, and more.
+There is a home page with broad categories comprising topics on online services, property management, rates, reports, setup, and troubleshooting.

-As you click on each category, you will find multiple subcategories, with each category providing detailed information on the said topic.
+The header displays a section called “All Topics,” which opens the table of contents for all their knowledge base articles.
+As you click on each category, you will find multiple subcategories, with each category providing detailed information on a specific topic.
 Every topic is clearly explained using images and videos.
-There is also a feedback question – ‘Was this article helpful, at the end of each article.
+At the end of each article, there is also a feedback question – “‘Was this article helpful?”’

 What is unique about this KMS is its clean structure – a table of contents on the left, with sections and subsections, clearly defined.
 As you click on each category, you will find quite a lot of information presented beautifully on the right-hand side.